A Review on Deep Learning Autoencoder in the Design of Next-Generation Communication Systems: Abstract

 \section{Abstract}

-Traditional mathematical models used in designing next-generation communication systems often fall short due to inherent simplifications, narrow scope, and computational limitations.
-In recent years, the incorporation of deep learning (DL) methodologies into communication systems has made significant progress in system design and performance optimisation.
-Autoencoders (AEs) have become essential, enabling end-to-end learning that allows for the combined optimisation of transmitters and receivers.
+Traditional mathematical models used in designing communication systems often fall short due to inherent simplifications, narrow scope, and computational limitations.
+In recent years, the incorporation of deep learning (DL) methodologies into communication systems has made significant progress in system design and performance optimization.
+Autoencoders (AEs) have become essential, enabling end-to-end learning that allows for the combined optimization of transmitters and receivers.
 Consequently, AEs offer a data-driven methodology capable of bridging the gap between theoretical models and real-world complexities.
-The paper presents a comprehensive survey of the application of AEs within communication systems, with a particular focus on their architectures, associated challenges, and future directions.
-We examine 120 recent studies across wireless, optical, semantic, and quantum communication fields, categorising them according to transceiver design, channel modelling, digital signal processing, and computational complexity.
-This paper further examines the challenges encountered in the implementation of AEs, including the need for extensive training data, the risk of overfitting, and the requirement for differentiable channel models.
-Through data-driven approaches, AEs provide robust solutions for end-to-end system optimisation, surpassing traditional mathematical models confined by simplifying assumptions.
-This paper also summarises the computational complexity associated with AE-based systems by conducting an in-depth analysis employing the metric of floating-point operations per second (FLOPS).
-This analysis encompasses the evaluation of matrix multiplications, bias additions, and activation functions.
-This survey aims to establish a roadmap for future research, emphasising the transformative potential of AEs in the formulation of next-generation communication systems.
+This paper presents a comprehensive survey of the application of AEs within communication systems, with a particular focus on their architectures, associated challenges, and future directions.
+We examine recent studies in the fields of wireless, optical, semantic, and quantum communication, providing a state-of-the-art review with critical analysis.
+This paper further examines the challenges encountered in the implementation of AEs, including the need for a solution for handling non-differentiable channels, computational complexity, convergence, data representation, and data training, including data scarcity.
+Moreover, a summary of the computational complexity calculation associated with AE-based systems is provided by conducting an analysis using the metric of floating-point operations per second (FLOPS).
+Finally, future directions are highlighted to realize the full potential of AEs in creating efficient, reliable, and high-performance communication systems.
+This survey aims to establish a roadmap for future research, emphasizing the transformative potential of AEs in the formulation of next-generation communication systems.